HomeSustainabilityGovernanceCorporate Governance

 Corporate Auditors 72 72 5

-* The above count of directors and corporate auditors who received compensation includes two directors and one corporate auditor who retired or stepped down at the conclusion of the 24th Ordinary General Meeting of Shareholders held on June 29, 2022.
+(note) The above count of directors and corporate auditors who received compensation includes one director and one corporate auditor who retired at the conclusion of the 25th Ordinary General Meeting of Shareholders held on June 29, 2023.

 Internal Control System